-7.4.4 Alarm trigger operation
+7.5.4 Alarm trigger operation

 Option Description

 Trig on The trig condition, can be set as: For values:

-☐ Greater than
+□ Greater than

-□ Less than
+🗆 Less than

-□ Equal to
+🗆 Equal to

 □ Not equal to

-□ Change
+Change

 For Bit operations:

 □ Any

-□ Neither
+🗆 Neither

 □ All

 For the device:

-□ No response
+🗆 No response

 Where the value is number of consecutive time outs.

 Value/Bit Select if the value or bit representation field should be used to enter condition If scaling is set in the template, the value will be compared to the scaled value.

-Value Enter a decimal value
+Value Enter a decimal value.
+If scaling is set in the template, the value will be compared to the scaled value.

 Bit presentation Use the checkbox to mark what bit that should be used.
 Marked checkbox represent a bit=1.

-7.4.5 Alarm properties
+7.5.5 Alarm properties

 Option Description Alarm Class The alarm class is used to sort which alarm to send to which user.
 The user can have one or more alarm class configured.
-If an alarm will be trigged an alarm message will be sent to all user that has the alarm class configured.
+If an alarm will be trigged an alarm message will be sent to all users that has the alarm class configured.
 Severity The alarm's severity.
 Used to describe how critical the alarm is.
 For SNMP there is a severity class called Clear, which will be sent for an alarm that enters normal alarm condition.
-Description Text that is displayed in the alarm list view and alarm history, and is sent to the SNN manager.
+Description Text that is displayed in the alarm list view and alarm history, and is sent to the SNMP manager.
 Subject The subject for alarm message sent by e-mail and/or SMS.
 Message The message body of the alarm message sent by e-mail and/or SMS.
 The message length is limited to 70 characters for a SMS, why it could be a good practice to keep it to that length.

-7.5 Log
+7.6 Log

-The log can have 64 log parameters configured and will save samples to a CSV file.
+The log can have 64 log parameters configured and will save samples to a CSV -file.
 This file can be viewed in the built in trend graph page or downloaded to be analyzed, in e.g. Microsoft Excel or OpenOffice Calc.